Recipes

 Discover The Recipe

 Many Japanese dishes often appear deceptively simple.
 Just a few ingredients are selected to provide complex layers of flavor.
 This recipe features seared black cod, a white fish with a velvety texture and large, yet delicate, flakes and a rich, buttery taste.
-The sweet and salty broth, however, shines brightest and delivers umami from the Shiitake mushrooms with a citrus background from Sansho pepper.
+The sweet and salty broth, however, shines brightest and delivers umami from the Shiitake mushrooms and savory-peppery-citrusy notes from our Japanese Shichimchi Togarashi spice.

-This month we ship you a special single spice: freshly ground Sansho pepper from Japan.
-Sansho, a berry of the Japanese 'prickly ash' shrub, is related to the better-known Sichuan pepper but has more pronounced citrus notes of yuzu and grapefruit.
-Similar to Sichuan pepper, Sansho also provides a slight tingling sensation on the tongue and is commonly used to flavor Japanese eel dishes and umami broths.
-Sansho is a powerful spice so use it sparingly.
-1/8 to 1/4 teaspoon is enough to provide a citrus background to this recipe.
-If you sprinkle directly as a condiment, sample a few grains before adding more to any portion.
+Sansho Pepper is a berry of the Japanese 'prickly ash' shrub and is related to the better-known Sichuan pepper.
+Sansho has more pronounced citrus notes of yuzu and grapefruit than Sichuan Pepper.
+Similar to Sichuan Pepper, Sansho also provides a slight tingling sensation on the tongue and is commonly used to flavor Japanese eel dishes and umami broths.
+Our Shichimchi Togarashi also contains red pepper flakes, tangerine peel, white and black sesame seeds, nori (seaweed), and ginger making a very traditional Japanese condiment.
 Shiitake mushrooms may be purchased dried online and in many markets.

 Ingredients